Saturday, February 11, 2012

 1962: Elvis Presley achieved a fifth week at #1 on the Easy Listening chart with "Can't Help Falling In Love".

 1964: After their incredible appearance on The Ed Sullivan Show which was seen by a record 73 million people, the Beatles were overnight sensations.
-Elvis Presley sent them a telegram of congratulations (pretty classy) and the group held a press conference at the Plaza Hotel in New York City.
+Elvis Presley sent them a telegram of congratulations (pretty classy) and the group held a press conference in the Terrace Room at the Plaza Hotel in New York City.

 1965: Chad & Jeremy ("A Summer Song") were guests on The Dick Van Dyke Show on CBS-TV.